Silicon Valley Microelectronics provides wafer downsizing solutions on bare wafers or wafers with blanket films or patterns.

 Wafer downsizing is accomplished by entering coordinates into a computer that guide laser cutting.
 The wafer is cut with either multiple holes or shapes, or the entire wafer is cut.
 Using a wafer’s notch or flat as a starting point allows the wafer to maintain the same orientation after cutting.
 If the application requires, it is possible to re-cut wafer orientation notches or flats.
 Laser cut down yields a diameter tolerance of 0.05mm.
 In order to protect against contaminants during the cutting process, a vacuum collects particles and dust as the laser moves through the wafer.
 In some applications, a layer of photoresist is placed on the surface of the wafer prior to cutting to further protect it from particles and other contaminants.

-The water-jet method uses a laser guided high-powered stream of water to cut the silicon.
-Because water cools the laser as it sprays, there is no thermal thermal damage to the substrates.
-This makes this method particularly advantageous for thin wafers and wafers with limited thermal capabilities.
-The wafer orientation notches can be or re-cut during cutting.
-There are abrasives introduced to the stream of water, which facilitates the cutting process.
+The Synova laser microjet uses a 1064nm wavelength laser guided by a high-powered stream of deionized water to cut silicon.
+Because water cools as it guides the laser, there is minimal thermal thermal damage to the substrates.
+This makes this method particularly advantageous for thin wafers, patterned wafers and wafers with limited thermal capabilities.
+The wafer orientation notches can be added or re-cut during processing.
 A diameter tolerance of +/- 0.2mm is achievable in this process.

 Please CONTACT SVM to speak with a knowledgeable member of our team for further information on wafer downsizing, to place an order or to discuss your current requirements.